 With our cheap little Mini HDMI to VGA adapter providing audio output from the Pi, all we need to do is feed it into the monitor.
 Spoon of choice?
 AUX cable.

 Now here’s where it gets a little awkward.
+With

-With the unit closed, Audio IN is facing outwards.
-Meaning we’d have to lead an AUX outside the unit and plug it into the back, making this odd protrusion.
+an AUX outside the unit and plug it into the back, making this odd

+Well, that won’t do.
 One of the key tenets of this project was to ensure the unit is compact, with as many components encapsulated within the monitor chassis itself.

 Let’s perform a surgery, and extract the Audio IN (AUX) port and see if we can move it around.

-Powered on the unit, ensured the AUX cable was connected between our Mini HDMI > VGA adapter and Audio IN on the monitor, and basked in the graininess of Do You Remember remixed by grey.
+And done.
+Time to test.
+Powered on the unit, ensured the AUX cable was connected between our Mini HDMI > VGA adapter and Audio IN on the monitor, and basked in the graininess of Do You Rememberremixed by grey.

+Yeah, it was pretty bad.
 Not because of the mod I assure you (having tested audio on this monitor awhile back), more so because the speakers are terrible.

 Anyways, won’t be playing music through this anytime soon – any audio coming through the Pi will be for notifications/alarms.